CBLUEbenchmark/CBLUE/README.md

 |   max_grad_norm   |  1.0  |

 **CMeEE**

+Hyper-parameters for the training of pre-trained models with a token classification head on top for named entity recognition of the CMeEE task.

 | Model                 | epoch | batch_size | max_length | learning_rate |
 | --------------------- | :---: | :--------: | :--------: | :-----------: |